DevExpress-Examples/web-forms-dashboard-extract-data-source/Readme.md

 ```

 <p> </p>
-<br>Note that in this code we do not specify the name of the data file.
+<br>In this code I do not specify the name of the data file.
 It is provided dynamically using the  <a href="https://documentation.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard.ConfigureDataConnection.event">ConfigureDataConnection</a> event:</p>

 ```cs
 protected void ASPxDashboard1_ConfigureDataConnection(object sender, ConfigureDataConnectionWebEventArgs e) {